When Can the Police Search My Car and Its Contents?

 Contact an Experienced Criminal Defense Attorney Today

 Although the court’s ruling broadens the scope of warrantless searches, there are still a number of arguments that can be raised to suppress illegally seized evidence.
-If your vehicle was searched and you were subsequently arrested, please contact The Law Offices of Michael T. Van Der Veen in Philadelphia by calling 215-515-6892 today.
+If your vehicle was searched and you were subsequently arrested, please contact van der Veen, O’Neill, Hartshorn, and Levin in Philadelphia by calling 215-515-6892 today.